anna-trofimova/multiverse/README.md

 Integration tests verify backend endpoints.

+`cd server `
-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   cd server  npm test   `
+`npm test   `

 Tests cover /health, /api/characters, /api/stats/species and invalid query handling.

 Design Decisions
 ----------------

-Caching keeps the app responsive and reduces load on the public API.Validation with Zod ensures that invalid parameters are rejected before making external requests.React Query handles data caching, pagination and loading states on the frontend.Recharts provides a simple way to render analytics.TypeScript enforces consistent data shapes between frontend and backend.
+Caching keeps the app responsive and reduces load on the public API.Validation with Zod ensures that invalid parameters are rejected before making external requests.
+React Query handles data caching, pagination and loading states on the frontend.Recharts provides a simple way to render analytics.
+TypeScript enforces consistent data shapes between frontend and backend.

 Design Trade-offs
 -----------------

-An in-memory cache was chosen for simplicity rather than a persistent store such as Redis.Sequential aggregation in the analytics endpoint was used to avoid concurrency complexity.A database was not introduced because the Rick and Morty API already serves as the source of truth.Styling was kept minimal to focus on structure, typing and behavior within the challenge timeframe.
+An in-memory cache was chosen for simplicity rather than a persistent store such as Redis.
+Sequential aggregation in the analytics endpoint was used to avoid concurrency complexity.
+A database was not introduced because the Rick and Morty API already serves as the source of truth.
+Styling was kept minimal to focus on structure, typing and behavior within the challenge timeframe.